Computing on Apache Spark™ clusters

 To use Yandex Data Processing clusters, pre-configure a project.
 To learn more, see the concept.

 Regardless of the deployment option, all Yandex Data Processing clusters are charged based on the Yandex Data Processing pricing policy.
-To view all the clusters available in your project, navigate to Project resources ⟶ Yandex Data Proc on the project page.
+To view all the clusters available in your project, navigate to Project resources ⟶ Yandex Data Processing on the project page.

 Warning